ResursBank/ResursBank.github.io/_exclude/platform-plugins/magento-modules/magento-plugin---oldflow-version/index.md

 # Magento Plugin - OldFlow version

-Created by Thomas Tornevall, last modified by Benny on 2017-02-20 The "OldFlow version" is a plugin for Magento CE 1.7-1.9.2 that works with Resurs Bank deprecated flow.
+The "OldFlow version" is a plugin for Magento CE 1.7-1.9.2 that works with Resurs Bank deprecated flow.
 This page covers information about that plugin, features and installation instructions.